ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 Uploading contract documentation
 --------------------------------

-You can upload contract documents.
+You can upload contract documents for the OpenUA procedure.

 Let's upload contract document:

 .. include:: tutorial/tender-contract-upload-document.http
    :code:

-`201 Created` response code and `Location` header confirm document was added.
+`201 Created` response code and `Location` header confirm that this document was added.

-Let's see the contract:
+Let's view the uploaded contract document:

 .. include:: tutorial/tender-contract-get.http
    :code: